-Regardless of whether VOCs are detected in the headspace of the external wellhead, an aliquot of water will be drawn from the well for observation (as accessible) using approved materials (i.e., single-use bailer and/or peristaltic pump with single-use tubing).
+Regardless of whether VOCs are detected in the well headspace, an aliquot of water will be drawn from the well for observation (as accessible) using approved materials (e.g., single-use bailer).
 Observations of product and/or odor, or lack thereof, will be made (e.g., visual observation of separate phase liquids, color, and clarity; character and strength of odor).
 Observations will be recorded in the field form, along with other details about the residence and sampling event (Attachment B).
 If observations of product and/or odor indicate the presence of product in a well, additional site investigation(s), including but not limited to additional sampling and/or manual removal of product, may be performed.

-The aliquot of drawn well water will be disposed of in a manner consistent with regulatory guidelines and requirements.
-If a wellhead is inaccessible or the well column is blocked, field personnel will document the reason and report the finding to the project lead for potential follow up.
+The aliquot of drawn well water will be disposed of in accordance with the Waste Management Plan.
+If a wellhead is physically inaccessible or the well column is blocked, field personnel will document the reason and report the finding to the project lead for potential follow up.

-4.5 Sampling Methodology and Analysis
+4.5 Well Water Sampling